Khalid Maqbool

-Military education
+Early life and education

 Khalid Maqbool Vohra was born in Lyallpur (now Faisalabad) in 1948.
 He was commissioned in the Pakistan Army in May 1966 in the 1st War Course in the Baloch Regiment.
 He is a graduate of the Command and Staff College Quetta, the National Defence College, Rawalpindi and the Naval Postgraduate School, Monterey, California, where he attended the Senior International Defense Management Course.
 He holds an MSc. in Defense and Strategic studies.

-Career with Pakistan Army
+Military career

 He saw action with an infantry regiment in 1971 Indo-Pakistani War in the Kashmir Sector.
 Throughout the 1980s, he was military secretary to General Rahimuddin Khan.
 During his military career he has held a number of prestigious appointments, including command of a Corps, Infantry Division and Brigade.

 He has vast experience of instructional assignments including Chief Instructor at premier institutions of Pakistan for example National Defence College and Command and Staff College, Quetta, where he dealt with matters related to strategy and defence policy at the national level.
 In addition, he served as the Defence and Military Attache to the United States for two and half years.
 From March 1995 to November 1996, he stayed as the Chief Instructor of Armed Forces War College at the then National Defence College, Islamabad.